A Lesson from the Leech

 I assume we are supposed to think about this for a minute.
 I imagine that we need to give it some thought for a while.
 “Hmm . . . there are some things that never say, ’That’s enough.’”

 A clue here is that the writer uses a “numeric proverb” (see Prov.
 6:16).
 The numeric proverb is a list of certain things, and when it appears that the list is complete, something else is added to the list.
 In other words, the list is by no means exhaustive.

 In this proverb, the message is not so much what is in the list, but what could be added to the list or what is figuratively implied by the list.
 These “insatiable things” remind us of insatiable people.

 The warning is that we can be people who are never satisfied.
 The moral of the story is to find contentment.

 “I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do everything through him who gives me strength” (Phil.
 4:12-13).

 Suppose that someone called you a “leech.”
 Would you take that as a compliment?
 I suppose you would, if you were one.
 But most of us would be offended, because parasitic people are simply disgusting.

 The warning is twofold.
-One the one hand, learn to be content; but on the other, watch out for leeches.
+One the one hand, learn to be content.
+But on the other hand, watch out for leeches.